Do you know of the long day’s patience,belly down on frozen drift,while the head of heads is feeding out of range.

 Chamois Doe shot for meat on a recent Tahr hunt.
 She was taken with a Remington 700 rifle in .243 cal at 150 meters.

-Cham spotted after retrieval of the Buck, above, the range would have to be the best part of 600 meters away, although not verified.
+Cham Doe spotted below after retrieval of the Buck, shown above, the range would have to be the best part of 600 meters away, although not verified.

 Above a young animal taken for meat early in the trip.
 Rifle is a Sako Forester .308 with Shilen barrel and Bix n Andy trigger housed in a Macmillan Ultra light stock.
 Below a 9.25″ buck was shot holding six does in late March!!